ynotstartups/notes/notes/ideas.md

 - Structure And Interpretation Of Computer Program
 - Test Driven Development: By Example
 - The C Programming Language - Brian Kernighan And Dennis Ritchie

+**Tech Lead**

+- Gamestorming - learning how to facilitate and doing workshop
+  - review: This is a great, at times brilliant book, for anyone interested in creativity and creativity techniques.
+  - review: This is a very practical book.
+Each technique for engaging colleagues or clients in a brainstorming session is laid out in simple steps over a paragragh or two
+  - review: Life changingly good for facilitation!
+An endless supply of ideas and constructs plus enough theory and structure to help you deliver.
+I carry this around constantly when needing to design team building, strategy exercises, or really any workshop.
+Also serves as useful prompt for designing your own games.

 **Non-Fictions**